-- 1. Customer digs within the public Right of Way requires approved by the VGS VP of Operations.
+Customer digs within the public Right of Way requires approved by the VGS VP of Operations.
 VGS will also require the Customer/Developer to place a deposit with VGS of \$4.00 (four) dollars per foot of disturbance.
 This deposit will be held until the cleanup of the project has been approved by the Owner of the Public Right of Way.
 Upon approval, the deposit will be returned to the Customer/Developer.
-If the Customer/Developer cleanup fails to get the approval of the Owner, VGS will use the deposit monies and provide the cleanup services to the satisfaction of the Owner. - 2.
-Below is a list of qualified excavation contractors.
-If the Customer/Developer uses one of these contractors, the deposit requirement outlined above will be waived.
+If the Customer/Developer cleanup fails to get the approval of the Owner, VGS will use the deposit monies and provide the cleanup services to the satisfaction of the Owner.